Maui Activities & Restaurants

 Golfing

 NEARBY GOLF COURSES: Maui Country Club is the closest one, 5mn from the cottage.
-Private course (9 holes) but open to public on Mondays.
+Private course (9 holes) but open to public on Mondays only.
 Maui Country Club

 Pukalani Country Club is the next closest to the cottage – 20mn – and no wind.
 And a great view over the island.
 Pukalani Country Club